Diagnosis

 Periodontal Disease

-The depth of healthy sulcus measures three millimeters or less and does not bleed.
+The depth of a healthy sulcus measures three millimeters or less and does not bleed.
 The periodontal probe helps indicate if pockets are deeper than three millimeters.
 As periodontal disease progresses, the pockets usually get deeper.

 Gingivitis